algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

    - For subgraphs expected to be acyclic (e.g., in specific regions), detect cycles using a Depth-First Search (DFS).

 5. **Output**:
-   - The tool outputs a list of detected errors, categorized as format issues, duplicates, disconnected nodes, or cycles.
+   - The tool outputs a list of detected errors, categorized by:
+     - Format issues.
+     - Duplicate entries.
+     - Disconnected nodes.
+     - Cycles in acyclic regions.
    - The dataset is flagged as invalid if any errors are found.

 #### Correction Mechanisms